 It will take time, and it will be a struggle, but persistence will pay-off.
 And you will find what you’re looking for.

-Readers: have you ever tried a quick fix?
+Readers: Curious your thoughts on Millennials and Instant Gratification.
+Have you or a Millennial you know ever tried a quick fix?
 How did it go?
 Are you in it for the long haul on any projects?